computerintrusion/MercenaryKit/README.md

 # MercenaryKit

-a never complete framework for Mercenary X. it includes my custom implementations and helpers of many features that can assist you to create an entire script hub
+the never complete framework for Mercenary X it includes my custom implementations and helpers of many features that can assist you to create an entire script hub designed to be used in an executor environment, not a game, however feel free to take specific modules if you see a use in your game

 the idea is that eventually, you will never need any of your own implementations, and can rely on this for everything. i will update this as frequently as i can, and will focus on creating a fast framework which relies on speed and easy usability